 Dublin’s main attractions showcase the city’s commitment to combining natural beauty with artistic expression.
 These spots represent the best things to do in Dublin, Ohio has to offer.

-Indian Run Falls creates a peaceful escape right in the heart of the city.
-The waterfall flows over limestone rocks and creates a soothing sound that helps visitors relax.
-Walking paths wind around the falls and give you different views of the water as it moves downstream.
+Indian Run Falls creates a peaceful escape in Dublin’s heart.
+The waterfall flows over limestone rocks with soothing sounds.
+Walking paths wind around the falls, offering different views as water moves downstream.

-The falls look different throughout the year, making each visit .
-Spring brings higher water levels and fresh green plants around the rocks.
-Fall colors reflect in the water and create beautiful photo opportunities that visitors treasure for years.
+The falls change throughout the year.
+Spring brings higher water levels and fresh greenery.
+Fall colors reflect in the water, creating beautiful photo opportunities visitors treasure.

-The famous rabbit sculptures at Ballantrae Park show Dublin’s creative side in a fun way.
-These large art pieces were made from recycled materials and teach visitors about caring for the environment.
-Each rabbit has its own personality and design that makes children smile and laugh.
+The famous rabbit sculptures at Ballantrae Park showcase Dublin’s creative side.
+These large art pieces made from recycled materials teach visitors about environmental care.
+Each rabbit has its own personality and design that makes children smile.

-Families spend hours playing interactive games with the art installations.
+Families spend hours with interactive installations.
 Kids can climb on some pieces while parents read about the artists and materials used.
-The park turns art viewing into an active experience rather than just looking at displays.
+The park turns art viewing into an active experience.

-Green spaces surround the art pieces and provide perfect spots for picnics and relaxation.
-The city maintains beautiful grass areas and walking paths that connect different parts of the park.
-Public restrooms and parking make this spot convenient for families planning longer visits.
+Green spaces surround the art pieces, providing perfect picnic and relaxation spots.
+Beautiful grass areas and walking paths connect different park sections.
+Public restrooms and parking make this convenient for families planning longer visits.

-This monument honors the Native American history of the Dublin area.
-Chief Leatherlips was a Wyandot leader who lived in this region over 200 years ago.
-The stacked stone design creates a powerful visual tribute that helps visitors understand local history.
+This monument honors Native American history in Dublin.
+Chief Leatherlips was a Wyandot leader who lived here over 200 years ago.
+The stacked limestone design creates a powerful tribute to local history.

-The monument’s design uses limestone blocks arranged in a special pattern that catches light throughout the day.
-Local artists worked with historians to create something that respects Native American culture while serving as a learning opportunity.
+Limestone blocks are arranged in a special pattern that catches light throughout the day.
 Information signs explain the chief’s life and importance to the area.

-Scioto Park surrounds the monument and offers peaceful walking paths and picnic tables.
-Families often combine their visit to the monument with lunch in the park’s shaded areas.
-The quiet setting helps visitors think about the area’s history and the people who lived here long before Dublin became a city.
+Scioto Park surrounds the monument with peaceful walking paths and picnic tables.
+Families often combine their visit with lunch in shaded areas while reflecting on the area’s earliest inhabitants.

 Family Fun and Entertainment in Dublin